fpo/heatzone-card/doc/en/README.md

 ![Warning](/assets/warning-red-warning-en.svg)

-This is necessary because the heatzone card opens the heatzone profile card as a popup window.
+This is necessary, because the heatzone card opens the heatzone profile card as a popup window.
 The dual installation may seem inconvenient at first, but it has the advantage that the cards can also be updated separately.